-We provide mandatory Modern Day Slavery training to all staff and have a dedicated 'Safeguarding and Modern Slavery' page on our staff intranet, where staff can find guidance and resources.
+Training on spotting and reporting human trafficking, modern slavery and safeguarding is available to all staff via our MeLearning online e-learning package.
+In addition to this the council produces regular communication for staff and the public on identifying and reporting modern slavery, furthermore we have a dedicated 'Safeguarding and Modern Slavery' page on our staff intranet, where staff can find guidance and resources.
 This includes a quick view Safeguarding Procedure.